Fellowship Alumni

 Alec Luhn is an independent journalist with a focus on the changing communities and ecosystems of the far north.
 Previously a Moscow correspondent for The Guardian and The Daily Telegraph, he’s been published in The Atlantic, GQ, The Independent, MAXIM, The Nation, The New York Times, POLITICO, Reuters, TIME, Slate and WIRED, among others.
 During a decade abroad, he’s reported from the coldest permanently inhabited place on earth and covered the conflict in eastern Ukraine, annexed Crimea, war-torn Syria and Chernobyl reactor four, as well as covering oil spills, permafrost thaw, reindeer herding, polar bear patrols, Gulag towns and the world's only floating nuclear power plant in the Arctic.
 As a fellow, he studied how climate change and resource extraction are altering the fragile environment of the north, with deep repercussions for reindeer and caribou and the indigenous peoples that depend on them.

-From 2015 to 2020, she was the founding managing editor of Sapiens, an award-winning digital magazine focused on anthropology and archaeology.
-Prior to that role, she spent more than a decade as a freelance science journalist, covering health, neuroscience, the environment, and everything in between.
-Her work was published in outlets such as Audubon, the Los Angeles Times, Nature, Science, Science News for Students, The New York Times, The Washington Post, and more.
+Amanda Mascarelli is the senior health and medicine editor at The Conversation US, a daily online publication that runs news and analysis pieces written by scholars and edited by journalists for the general public.
+As a 2020-2021 Ted Scripps Fellow, she explored the role of air pollution in exacerbating health disparities in vulnerable Denver communities.
+From 2015 to 2020, she was the founding managing editor of Sapiens, an award-winning magazine focused on anthropology.
+Prior to that, she spent more than a decade as a freelance science journalist, covering health, neuroscience, the environment, and more.
+Her work was published in outlets such as National Geographic, Nature, Science, The New York Times, The Washington Post, and elsewhere.

 RJ Sangosti has been a photojournalist at The Denver Post since 2004, where he’s covered events spanning from Hurricane Katrina to presidential elections.
 Over more than a decade, he has documented the people and landscape of eastern Colorado, where years of drought and a loss of agricultural earning power continue to hurt farmers.
 Most recently, he completed a story about a Denver neighborhood in one of the country’s most polluted urban zip codes, whose residents continue to be impacted by a huge interstate construction project.
 His work was included in the 2012 Time Magazine top 10 photos of the year, and he was honored to be part of the 2016 jury for the centennial year of The Pulitzer Prizes.
 As a fellow, he reported on the effects pesticides and fertilizers have on aquifers and groundwater.